AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 This subsection can be used to make xsl transformations on multiple records at once, such as to update contact information in bulk, change internal URLs or update keywords. **It is wise to request a database backup before performing a batch process as there is no way to undo the transformation once it has been started.**

 The processes are defined per schema, and new processes can be added as required.
-The records that the process should be applied to can be filtered by Group, Owner, Category or custom search term, further filtered to include/exclude templates, and then selected using the dropdown selection dialog.
+The records that the process should be applied to can be filtered by Group, Owner, License type or custom search term, further filtered to include/exclude templates, and then selected using the dropdown selection dialog.

 The available processes are accessed via a dropdown list, which then prompts you to supply the required parameters, such as the Old URL and the New URL.
 To run the process, click the blue "Run" button.
 The results of the process will be shown below. **Note that the process may take a long time if there are a large number of records to search.**